chloealbright/DevHiveMind/Algorithms & Data Structures/Coding Interview Do and Donts.md

 Be honest about what you don't know and know on the interview but attempt problem first and say you haven't seen a problem like this ... to continue the conversation

-## Approach Process ##
+## Approach Process
 Talk a little about the Brute force(BASIC NO TEST CASE or SIMPLE) approach

-Then transition into talking about the Naïve approach(which is the building blocks for an optimal solution) or go straight into talking about or coding a Greedy/Optimal approach while whiteboard things out a little and listing things down.
+Then transition into talking about the Naïve approach or go straight into talking about Optimal approach while whiteboard things out a little and writing things down.

-You don't need to code everything if you can mention there might be a cleaner or better way to make it more readable or optimal by refactoring certain parts you could just describe that
+You don't need to code everything if you can mention there might be a cleaner or better way to make it more readable or optimal by refactoring certain parts you could just talk about that.

 ## Coding Process
 Ask questions to clarify everything because questions are made to be vague so try asking things to understand what variables are needed Clarify all this and to come to an agreement on what the question is asking and what the goal is to solve the problem: